-- Support legislation to make Australia an renewable energy superpower that can export clean energy to the world
+- Make Australia a renewable energy superpower that can export clean energy to the world.

-- Support legislation for a national independent commission to manage Australia's emissions reduction targets with the goal of reaching net zero carbon emissions before 2030.
+- Implement a national independent scientific commission to manage Australia's emissions reduction targets with the goal of reaching net zero carbon emissions before 2030.

-- Support legislation to invest in renewable generation, storage and transforming the power grid.
+- Transition to 100% renewable energy through generation, storage and transforming the power grid.

-- Support legislation to oppose new coal mines and expansion of existing coal mines.
+- Phase out all fossil fuels; keep fossil fuels in the ground; oppose new coal mines and expansion of existing coal mines.

-- Work with the Bradfield community and experts to design and implement targets to achieve zero carbon emissions in the Bradfield electorate eg: the installation of more electric chargers (Bradfield has one of the highest uptakes of electric cars according to the Australian Bureau of Statistics’ 2018 motor vehicle census); installation of more household solar, batteries and generators that prolong renewable energy from intermittent sources like wind and solar; and promote energy efficiency.
+- Design and implement targets to achieve zero carbon emissions in the Bradfield electorate eg: the installation of more electric chargers (Bradfield has one of the highest uptakes of electric cars according to the Australian Bureau of Statistics’ 2018 motor vehicle census); installation of more household solar, batteries and generators that prolong renewable energy from intermittent sources like wind and solar; and promote energy efficiency.

-- Collaborate and strengthen NSW's government's 10-year plan to reach net zero emissions by 2050 through renewable energy zones.
+- Collaborate and strengthen the NSW Government's 10-year plan to reach net zero emissions by 2050 through renewable energy zones.